 Utilities necessary for the operation of the IWMCs are electricity, potable and non-potable water and sanitation facilities.
-Electricity to the IWMC will be provided through the local utility service provider.
+Electricity to the IWMC is provided through the local utility service provider.

-Drinking water will be provided to the staff working on-site through rainwater harvesting.
-Water source for non-potable use will be supplied by establishing a groundwater well.
+Drinking water is provided to the staff working on-site through rainwater harvesting.
+Water source for non-potable is supplied through a groundwater well.

-Operation of the waste collection service will require fuel for the vehicles and operation of machineries.
-Fuel will be sourced from local suppliers.
+Operation of the waste collection service requires fuel for the vehicles and operation of machineries.
+Fuel is sourced from local suppliers.